rabros/rabros/README.md

 - 👋 Hi, I’m @rabros
-- 👀 I’m interested in get an intership for get professional experience
+- 👀 I’m interested in get an intership in area IT for get professional experience
 - 🌱 I’m currently learning javascript for backend in course STAART
 - 📫 How to reach me e-mail, phone.